Bad Vilbel: Transport

 Bad Vilbel has four railway stations (Bad Vilbel, Bad Vilbel Süd and Dortelweil on the Main–Weser Railway and Gronau on the Vilbel–Glauburg-Stockheim railway) served by Frankfurt's local transport network (S-Bahn line S 6 and RE Line 34).
 It has access to the A661 autobahn and the highway B3.

-Furthermore, Bad Vilbel has several local bus lines called Vilbus connecting the city center to the neighborhoods.
-Additional connections to Frankfurt am Main with the local Frankfurt bus line 30 and with Offenbach am Main with the fast bus line X97.
+Furthermore, Bad Vilbel has several local bus lines called Vilbus, connecting the city center to the neighborhoods.
+There are additional connections to Frankfurt am Main with the local Frankfurt bus line 30 and with Offenbach am Main with the fast bus line X97.

 Hessentag 2025 in Bad Vilbel

 The 62nd Hessentag, the largest and oldest state festival in Germany, was held in Bad Vilbel from 13 to 22 June 2025, under the motto "Wir bringen Hessen auf die Bühne" ("We bring Hesse onto the stage").
 Originally planned for 2020 but cancelled due to the COVID‑19 pandemic, Bad Vilbel hosted the event for the first time in 2025.

 Over the ten days, the festival featured more than 1,500 free events and a total of 13,000 program points across cultural, educational, musical and sporting offerings.
 Visitors enjoyed concerts by artists such as Nina Chuba, Mando Diao and Ski Aggu in the Stadtwerke‑Arena and other venues.

 The festival's "Treffpunkt Hessen" forum served as the central showpiece, where the Hessian parliament, political parties, associations and government agencies presented themselves.
 Highlights included an exhibition on climate, nature and regional products ("Der Natur auf der Spur").
 On 14 June the "Day of Volunteer Emergency Responders" included formal recognition by the Minister‑President Boris Rhein.

 Bad Vilbel attracted roughly one million visitors across the ten days, according to official figures.